Agent actions,

 Audit trails that are actually auditable.

-Supply chain, healthcare, finance — domains where structured data, audit logs, and referential integrity aren’t optional.
-Chromia gives them a database with consensus guarantees.
+Supply chain, healthcare, and finance need structured data, audit logs, and integrity they can rely on.
+Chromia gives them a database the whole network agrees on.

-Most dapps run on two stacks, not one.
+Most apps run on two systems, not one.

 Key-value chain